text.skipToContent text.skipToNavigation

 A typical example of an image processing application in a manufacturing system is quality control, presence control and completeness control.
 This involves analyzing a specific feature of a part that is produced on an assembly line.
 In this way, it can be checked whether the part meets the quality criteria or, if necessary, must be sorted out.

 The camera is part of the image processing system.
-This consists of the following components:

-The Difference Between Machine Vision Cameras and Smart Cameras
+Differentiation for Surface Cameras: Machine Vision Cameras and Smart Cameras

 Machine Vision Cameras